UTCSheffield/CyberEPQ-Obsidian/Lessons/6 - ROIP & Meetings.md

 Submit in the assignment “Record of Initial Planning : Production Log Upload”

 ---

-# RoIP Meeting : MEG Checking your idea
+# ROIP Meeting : MEG Checking your idea

 * I’ll meet with you to fill in my box once you ROIP is submitted\.
 * Is the title clear and focused on an issue which can be managed: